 The best decision depends on your objective.

-Such a simple statement.
-Maddeningly simple.
+Such a simple statement – maddeningly simple.
 But something we all often forget, especially when we’re facing complicated decisions.
+A good decision for you might not be a good decision for someone else, because you have different end goals.

 I initially learned about this idea in an undergraduate forestry class in college.
 The class taught us about various forest management techniques.
-As young, budding foresters wanting to make a positive impact on the world, we would often ask our professor what prescriptions (management options) were best, craving clear-cut blanket statements like ‘uneven aged management is best’ or ‘you should always prescribe thinnings’.
+As young, budding foresters wanting to make a positive impact on the world, we would often ask our professor what prescriptions (aka management options) were best, craving clear-cut blanket statements like ‘uneven aged management is best’ or ‘you should always prescribe thinnings’.
 He would instead respond simply with, ‘Well, it depends on your objective.”

 If your objective is to create a park like setting with multiple layers of tree canopy, then uneven aged management it best.
 Managing for deer would require a different prescription than if you were managing for owls.
 Obviously, these decisions get much more complex as you dig deeper into them – people spend entire careers researching these topics – but the essence of the rule holds true in all of these situations, and extends out to myriad other contexts as well.

 Just as in forestry, the decisions we face in our personal lives can be complex.
 Life decisions typically have many moving parts, and the higher the stakes, the more complicating factors there tend to be.
 It’s easy to get caught up in all of the details – this is exactly when stripping decisions to the most important details becomes important.
 Here’s how you do it:

 For example, if you’re trying to decide on a whether or not to buy a new home, ask yourself about why you’re faced with this decision?
 Is it that your current home is too small?
 Is it that you are looking to live in a new community, or you have a new job?